 Outdoor furniture brand Dedon has one of the most beautiful and inspiring stories.
-Bobby Dekeyser was on his way to becoming a famous German soccer player, but decided to launch a furniture manufacturing company instead.
+Bobby Dekeyser was on his way to becoming a famous German soccer player but decided to launch a furniture manufacturing company instead.
 He turned it into a huge success and then sold his share to focus on his Compostela Project in the Philippines.
 This village project helps former residents of a dumpsite build sustainable lives.
-All information can be found in his memoirs Not for Sale!
+The full story can be found in his memoirs Not for Sale!

 His first passion, like most German boys, was soccer.
-His inability to play a field position didn’t hinder his obsession, as he became a goalkeeper.
-He turned out to be very good.
+His inability to play a field position didn’t hinder his obsession; he took to goalkeeping and turned out to be very good.
 Recalling his grandfather’s advice that talent is nothing without practice, little Bobby Dekeyser pushed himself every single day.

-His vagabond, but happy home life allowed him free reign to create his own rules, and the disconnection he felt at school pushed him further away from desiring a typical education.
-He later met Pelé, his idol, who told him, “Follow your dream, then anything can happen.”
+His vagabond but happy home life allowed him free reign to create his own rules, and the disconnection he felt at school pushed him further away from desiring a typical education.
+He later met soccer superstar Pelé, his idol, who told him, “Follow your dream, then anything can happen.”
 Dekeyser dropped out of school with the idea of turning pro.

 “I worked out like an obsessed person, based on plans that I scrawled on notepads using a flashlight late at night.
 I recorded detailed training regimens: dozens of sit-ups, hundreds of pushups, miles of sprints and endurance training.
 I noted every banana I ate.
 I took everything really seriously.
 I was thirteen when the pains started.”